Kushagra-2000/sql-vector-search-demo/RAG-unstructured-docs/Readme.md

 ## Troubleshooting
 - **Connection Errors:**
-  - Ensure your SQL connection string is correct and the ODBC driver is installed.
+  - Ensure your SQL connection string is correct, and the ODBC driver is installed.
   - Verify API keys and endpoints for Azure services.
 - **Table Creation Issues:**
-  - Confirm your user has permissions to create tables in the target database.
+  - Confirm your user has permission to create tables in the target database.
   - If using database for the first time or it is in Paused state, try creating table again after the DB is Running state - it would take 1-2 mins for DB to be ready, if in paused state.
-- **Embedding/Vector Errors:**
-  - Use the correct double-casting in SQL queries as shown in the app.
 - **Performance:**
   - Large PDFs or many files may take time to process and embed.
 Monitor resource usage.
 - **Streamlit UI Issues:**